 Q: What is the orientation of this program?

-A: The theoretical orientation is psychodynamic, with emphases in family and community systems.
+A: The primary theoretical orientation is psychodynamic, with emphases in family and community systems.
 Students will have opportunities to learn about other clinical orientations via coursework and through certain community placements.

 Q: How are internships obtained?

 A: The first-year practicum is provided through a community-based placement (all trainees) and through the Psychology Clinic (for those in the Clinical Focus).
 For those working outside of the Psychology Clinic in the second year, the second-year internship is obtained through applying to internship sites and going through the screening and interviewing process of the internship site.

 Q: What is the student/faculty ratio, and how much supervision do the students receive?

 A: All first- and second-year seminars have approximately an 8:1 student to faculty ratio.
 All first-year students receive 1 hour of individual supervision weekly from a faculty member, as well as additional weekly supervision from adjunct faculty associated with the students' practicum.
 Second-year students receive at least 1 hour of weekly supervision from professionals associated with their internship.
 Second-year students receive individual advising with a faculty member while working on their master's project.